g4jc/https-always/docs/en_US/development.md

 Once you've tested your changes, you can submit them for review via any of the following:

-- Open a pull request at [https://github.com/EFForg/https-everywhere](https://github.com/EFForg/https-everywhere).
+- Open a pull request at [https://github.com/g4jc/https-always](https://github.com/g4jc/https-always).
-- Email https-everywhere-rules@eff.org to tell us about your changes.
-You can use the following command to create a patch file: `git format-patch`
+- You can use the following command to create a patch file: `git format-patch`

 ### A quick HOWTO on working with Git